 I’ve broken this guide out by festival marketplace booth and other food locations so it’s easier to find everything you’re looking for!

-Disneyland Food & Wine Booths
+Food & Wine Festival Marketplace Kiosks

 These are the booths at this year’s festival!
 Each marketplace has a specific theme to the booth’s eats!
 You can find the full menus for each of these on the Disneyland app or website.

 - Avocado Time